CIT28/files/w11/ps1-mball.md

   - Executing results in a table with 1 column and 3 rows.

 ## Grading
-- Submit your commit history URL the packages folder in your private repo for grading
+- Submit your commit history URL the moneyball folder in your private repo for grading

 This is how I will grade your work:
 1. Did you provide the correct URL for moneyball folder commits = 5 points.